 When you give someone power of attorney, it allows that person to make certain decisions for you.
-Those decisions can be legal, financial, or medical.
-There are many different kinds of powers of attorney, each with its strengths and limitations.
+But what makes a power of attorney durable?

 Table of Contents

-A financial durable power of attorney allows your agent to make financial decisions for you, even when you become incapacitated or are deemed unable to make decisions for yourself.
+A durable financial power of attorney allows your agent to handle your financial affairs and make financial decisions for you, even when you become incapacitated or cannot make decisions for yourself.
 There are many key functions a financial power of attorney can serve, including:

-- Managing your investment accounts, real estate assets, and retirement funds
+- Managing your investment and bank accounts, real estate assets, and retirement funds

 - Running your small business in your absence